danchoi/soywiki/README.markdown

 TO BE FINISHED

-The current version of SoyWiki expects you to be fairly good at using Vim.
-More than 80 percent of the SoyWiki codebase implements the VimScript interface layer.

 On the other hand, SoyWiki requires you to learn only a tiny, nearly non-existent markup language.
 To make a piece of text work with